fchavelli/esa-ipcc-topics/README.md

 ## Installation

-Create a python virtual environment and install the dependencies.
+Create a python virtual environment (Python 3.12) and install the dependencies.

 shell